 How Sleeping Less Is Doing You More Harm Than Good?

-By Shreya Gupta +2 more
+By Dr. Nikita Toshi +2 more

 Introduction

-Sleep is a vital function that is often compromised in our lives these days.
-The prime reasons for this neglect are overworking throughout the day and leading an unhealthy and unregulated lifestyle.
-The present generation glorifies being a workaholic and wears sleep deprivation (visibly noticeable by the appearance of dark circles, swollen eyes and pale and dull-looking skin as per the American Academy of Sleep Medicine) as a badge of honour.
+sleep deprivation (visibly noticeable by the appearance of dark circles, swollen eyes and pale and dull-looking skin as per the American Academy of Sleep Medicine) as a badge of honour.
 Sleeping less than 5 – 6 hours a couple of times a month, though acceptable, can become an overarching health problem if it becomes a staple habit in due time.

 The pandemic has significantly increased stress and anxiety in people’s lives.
 Not only has work pressure increased but also the stress and negativity at home and the outside world has impacted mental health adversely.
 This has taken a toll on sleep at night.
-As per the Sleep Foundation Organisation, the Pandemic has led to the formation of a new concept known as ‘Coronasomnia’ which refers to corona induced insomnia troubles.
+As per the Sleep Foundation Organisation, the Pandemic has led to the formation of a new concept known as ‘Coronasomnia’ which refers to corona-induced insomnia troubles.

 In this blog, we will take a look at the benefits of good sleep for your mental as well as physical well-being.